 This Project record features an embedded report of related task records.

 Display the form you want to embed the report on.

-This form must belong to a master table.
-You can't embed a report within a detail record.
+This form must belong to a parent table.
+You can't embed a report within a child record.
 To access a form, display a report of the table's records and click the view button () next to any record.